Prostitution: Prevalence

 In the United States, a 2004 TNS poll reported 15% of all men admitted to having paid for sex at least once in their life.
 However, a paper entitled "Prostitution and the sex discrepancy in reported number of sexual partners" concluded that men's self-reporting of prostitutes as sexual partners provides a serious underestimate.

 In Australia, a survey conducted in the early 2000s showed that 15.6% of men aged 16–59 reported paying for sex at least once in their life, and 1.9% had done so in the past year.

 Reports disagree on whether prostitution levels are growing or declining in developed countries.
 Some studies indicate that the percentage of men engaging in commercial sex in the United States has declined significantly in recent decades: in 1964, an estimated 69–80% of men had paid for sex at least once.
 Some have suggested that prostitution levels have fallen in sexually liberal countries, most likely because of the increased availability of non-commercial, non-marital sex or, for example in Sweden, because of stricter legal penalties.
 Other reports suggest a growth in prostitution levels, for example in the US, where again, sexual liberalisation is suggested as the cause.
 As Norma Ramos, executive director of the Coalition Against Trafficking in Women says "The more the commercial sex industry normalizes this behavior, the more of this behavior you get".

 Prostitutes have long plied their trades to the military in many cultures.
 For example, the British naval port of Portsmouth had a flourishing local sex industry in the 19th century, and until the early 1990s there were large red-light districts near American military bases in the Philippines.
 The notorious Patpong entertainment district in Bangkok, Thailand, started as an R&R location for US troops serving in the Vietnam War in the early 1970s.
 Washington D.C. itself had Murder Bay which attracted the military of the Civil War.

-The village of Vadia, India is known locally as the village of prostitutes, where unmarried women are involved in prostitution.
-Mass weddings for children of prostitutes in the village are held to protect them from being pushed into prostitution.
+Violence against prostitutes

+Street prostitutes are at higher risk of violent crime than brothel prostitutes and bar prostitutes.

+In the United States, the homicide rate for female prostitutes was estimated to be 204 per 100,000.
+There are substantial differences in rates of victimization between street prostitutes and indoor prostitutes who work as escorts, call girls, or in brothels and massage parlors.
+Violence against male prostitutes is less common.

+The call to decriminalize selling sex is in part to reduce harm and violence.
+Under criminalization, prostitutes become more vulnerable to be victims of crimes, even by serial killers, because those committing crimes know that prostitutes would be less likely to report such crimes to the police as they would risk arrest.
+Additionally, this puts prostitutes at risk of violence by police as police are able to extort prostitutes by threatening arrest.
+The ACLU, Human Rights Watch and Amnesty International argue that, in addition to decriminalize selling sex as in the Nordic model, decriminalizing buying sex makes it more safer for prostitutes.